top of page

 Introduction

 Walking is often touted as one of the most beneficial forms of exercise for people of all ages.
 It's a low-impact activity that can improve cardiovascular health, strengthen bones, and boost mood.
 However, not all walking surfaces are created equal.
 For residents and visitors of coastal areas, walking on the beach is a common pastime, but this seemingly harmless activity can have unexpected consequences on the body, particularly on the pelvic region and the sacroiliac joint.
-In this comprehensive exploration, we'll delve into the biomechanics of walking on slanted surfaces, the potential for developing pelvic tension, and the impact on the sacroiliac joint, offering insights and advice from the evidence-driven perspective of Jepsen Chiropractic Wellness Center Inc.

 The Biomechanics of Walking on Slanted Surfaces